-The 28 ft. - water pump location is under the refrigerator.
-The bottom cabinet panel pulls off for access.
+The 28 ft. - water pump location is under the cooktop.
+The bottom cabinet panel opens for access to a removable panel held in place by screws.

 The 30 ft. - water pump location is under the wardrobe.
 The bottom cabinet panel is held on with a pressure catch and pulls off for access.